Policy Prohibiting Electronic Nicotine Systems

 I would add that all ENDS are rightfully considered drug paraphernalia as referenced in the California Education Code sections 48900–48926.
 Nicotine is a dangerous drug.
 It has been reported that people also use these devices to vaporize other drugs such as marijuana, cocaine, and heroin.
 School officials will not be able to determine by sight if an ENDS device is being used for nicotine consumption or for other drug use.

 The legislatively mandated Tobacco Education and Research Oversight Committee

 (TEROC), which monitors the Tobacco-Use Prevention Education (TUPE) Program, has advised that all local educational agencies take action to protect our youth from these problems.
 TEROC’s stated position is that schools should impose the same prohibition on ENDS as are currently placed on the use of tobacco.
 I endorse the actions recommended by TEROC.

 This adopted policy also would prohibit the use of ENDS (with or without nicotine content) on district-owned or leased property and in district vehicles at all times.
 This prohibition must apply to all students, staff, visitors, and civic use permit holders.

-If you have any questions regarding ENDS, please contact Tom Herman, Education Administrator, Coordinated School Health and Safety Office, by phone at 916-319-0725 or by e-mail at email@example.com.
+If you have any questions regarding ENDS, please contact Tom Herman, Education Administrator, School Health Office, by phone at 916-319-0725 or by e-mail at email@example.com.